prysmaticlabs/documentation/docs/how-prysm-works/ethereum-public-api.md

 <HeaderBadgesWidget />

-Prysm supports the official [Eth Beacon Node API specification](https://ethereum.github.io/beacon-APIs/), the official API standard developed by the Ethereum R&D team.
-The specification describes a RESTful set of endpoints which should be implemented by an ETH beacon node or a third-party service.
+Prysm supports the official [Ethereum Beacon Node API specification](https://ethereum.github.io/beacon-APIs/), the official API standard developed by the Ethereum R&D team.
+The specification describes a RESTful set of endpoints which should be implemented by an Ethereum beacon node or a third-party service.
 This reduces the overhead of having to learn a new set of APIs when trying out a different client, and it allows network participants to reliably talk to each other over HTTP.

 :::caution The official Ethereum specification contains multiple definitions As of the time of writing, there are three definitions: [v1](https://ethereum.github.io/beacon-APIs/?urls.primaryName=v1), [v2.x.x](https://ethereum.github.io/beacon-APIs/) and [dev](https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev). `dev` is an unstable version and supporting it is **not** to be expected.